 The sewing process begins before you get to the cutting table.
 It begins with an idea of how you want to look and how you want to feel.

-And after you’ve been inspired to create something, it’s time to jump into planning so that you can bring your dream to life.
+And after you’ve been inspired to create something, it’s time to jump into planning and doing so that you can bring your dream to life.

 Now, you can approach the sewing process in one of three ways:

 - You could use the fast food method, which is like speeding through a Mickey D’s drive-thru for breakfast, lunch, and dinner; or